vsanantone/zionzeal/ruby.md

 ## Ruby

-    - RUby is a very beginner friendly language!
+    - Ruby is a very beginner friendly language!

+    - My Turing Team is the best!